jsbournival/expedia-football/README.md

 * I added indicators upon successful start, end, and goal commands.
 I thought providing positive feedback added to the usability of the system.

-* When entering goals scored, team name and player name are case insensitive.
+* When the same player scores multiple goals, I took the liberty to arrange its scoresheet a bit like they do on matchday reports.  ex: West Germany 3 (Haller 2' 21', Muller 12')

-* Included are JUnit4 unit tests.
+* Included are some JUnit4 unit tests.

 * Project is also available at Github: https://github.com/jsbournival/expedia-football